 1. If you are an Australian resident (for tax purposes) the government can tax you on income from anywhere in the world

-2. It you are a foreign resident (for tax purposes) the government can tax your Australian sourced income
+2. If you are a foreign resident (for tax purposes) the government can tax your Australian sourced income.

 Rental income from an Australian property is Australian sourced income, so rent is taxable.

-How much tax does Australia charge on rent earned by a foreign landlord?
+What is the Australian property tax rate on rent earned by a foreign landlord?

 Can I claim expenses against Australian rental income?